 U.S. imports of sugar are controlled by a system of tariff-rate quotas (TRQs) with annual quota volumes established by USDA.

-Technical Assistance for Specialty Crops
+Technical Assistance for Specialty Crops (TASC)

 Funds projects that address sanitary, phytosanitary and technical barriers that prohibit or threaten the export of U.S. specialty crops.